wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

 = 1.2.5 =
-Feature enhancement upgrade allowing clickable links in list presentation; also a couple of bug fixes and corrections
+Important bug fix and feature enhancement upgrade allowing clickable links in list presentation

 = 1.2.4 =
 Bugfix for pdb_list shortcode, filtering with equality was failing under some circumstances